SenouLynn/flight-path-hud/README.md

 # HUD Visualizer
 **Setup & Problem Statement**
 I'm running a Hawkeye Firefly 4k Split camera which supports analog video streaming & onboard 4k recording.
 The camera is fixed to a pan/tilt gimbal.
 Loss of orientation to the craft and the ground is shockingly easy (and historically catastrophic).
 Also I use video quite a bit for debugging so having non-telemetry frame of reference can be helpful in log-analysis and debugging.
+As POV rotates with the gimbal, having a fixed-reference with additional telemetry seems useful.

 **Solution Statement**
 Yeah this can be solved with a piece of tape.
 I'd rather over-engineer a solution.